aytchell/jsonfsm/README.md

 * a transition can have one or more `effects` behaviors attached which are executed when traversing the transition
 * Given input is heavily checked and validated.
-Exceptions contain "useful" error messages (so the author of the json will know, what to fix)
+Exceptions contain "useful" error messages (so the author of the json will know what to fix)
 * User provided code (the "behaviors") is wrapped at runtime.
 Thrown exceptions will be logged and don't affect the state machine or other behaviors.